blockmatic-icebox/powerstack/README.md

 - it removes the problems associated with preprocessors such as large bundles.
 - it is relatively less complex than styled components (you need to know more about javascript).

-_Note: the current code uses nextjs built-in css modules, tailwind is already setup and we are migrating progressively._

 Its possible to write variant based component using https://github.com/joe-bell/cva Watch this for a tailwindcss + cva demo https://www.youtube.com/watch?v=T-Zv73yZ_QI&ab_channel=Vercel